4 ways Google Assistant can plan your next day trip

 After several of these day trips, I've learned many tricks to get the most out of my time.
 Here's how Google Assistant helps me map out my day trips and how it can help you, too.

-These tips can be used anywhere Google Assistant is available, including the Google Assistant app and Google Home speakers.
+These tips can be used anywhere Google Assistant is available, including the Google Assistant app and Google Home ($89 at Walmart) speakers.

 Get where you're going